-Net Asset Value.
-Shares of each Fund may be purchased at net asset value.
-The net asset value per share of each Fund is calculated by adding the value of securities and other assets of that Fund, subtracting liabilities and dividing by the number of its outstanding shares.
+NAV.
+Shares of each Fund may be purchased at NAV.
+The NAV per share of each Fund is calculated by adding the value of securities and other assets of that Fund, subtracting liabilities and dividing by the number of its outstanding shares.
 Each Fund's share price will be determined at the close of regular trading hours of the New York Stock Exchange, normally 4:00 p.m., Eastern Time.
+Fund securities may be traded on foreign markets on days other than a Business Day or the NAV of a Fund may be computed on days when such foreign markets are closed.
+In addition, foreign markets may close at times other than 4:00 p.m.
+Eastern Time.
+As a consequence, the NAV of a share of a Fund may not reflect all events that may affect the value of the Fund's foreign securities unless the Adviser determines that such events materially affect NAV, in which case NAV will be determined by consideration of other factors.
 Orders received by the transfer agent after 4:00 p.m., will be confirmed at the next business day's price.

 Valuation.
 The Funds' Pricing and Valuation Procedures provide that any change in a primary pricing agent or a pricing methodology requires prior approval by the Board.
-However, when the change would not materially affect valuation of a Fund's net assets or involve a material departure in pricing methodology from that of a Fund's existing pricing agent or pricing methodology, Board approval may be obtained at the next regularly scheduled Board meeting.
+However, when the change would not materially affect the valuation of a Fund's net assets or involve a material departure in pricing methodology from that of a Fund's existing pricing agent or pricing methodology, Board approval may be obtained at the next regularly scheduled Board meeting.

 Redemptions in Kind.
 The Trust reserves the right to pay redemptions in-kind with portfolio securities in lieu of cash.
-In accordance with its election pursuant to Rule 18f-1 under the 1940 Act, the Trust may limit the amount of redemption proceeds paid in cash with respect to each shareholder during any 90-day period to the lesser of (i) \$250,000 or (ii) 1% of the net asset value of a Fund at the beginning of such period.
+In accordance with its election pursuant to Rule 18f-1 under the 1940 Act, the Trust may limit the amount of redemption proceeds paid in cash with respect to each shareholder during any 90-day period to the lesser of (i) \$250,000 or (ii) 1% of the NAV of a Fund at the beginning of such period.
 In the case of requests for redemptions in excess of such amount, the Board of Trustees reserves the right to make payments in whole or in part in securities or other assets in case of an emergency, or any time a cash distribution would impair the liquidity of the Funds to the detriment of the existing shareholders.
 If the recipient later sold such securities, a brokerage charge might be incurred.
+A gain or loss for federal income tax purposes would be realized by a shareholder subject to taxation upon an in-kind redemption depending upon the shareholder's basis in the shares of the Fund redeemed.

 Suspension of Redemptions.
-The right of redemption may be suspended or the date of payment postponed during (a) any period when the New York Stock Exchange is closed (other than customary weekend and holiday closings) or trading on the New York Stock Exchange is restricted, (b) any period in which an emergency exists as determined by the SEC so that disposal of a Fund's investments or determination of its net asset value is not reasonably practicable, or (c) such other periods as the SEC by order may permit to protect the Funds' shareholders.
+The right of redemption may be suspended or the date of payment postponed during (a) any period when the New York Stock Exchange is closed (other than customary weekend and holiday closings) or trading on the New York Stock Exchange is restricted, (b) any period in which an emergency exists as determined by the SEC so that disposal of a Fund's investments or determination of its NAV is not reasonably practicable, or (c) such other periods as the SEC by order may permit to protect the Funds' shareholders.